top of page

-Great for Sunday dinner, for company or just when you want to have a special meal for your family.
+Great for Sunday dinner, for company or just when you want to have a warm, comforting meal for your family.
 Once you get everything in the crockpot and turn it on, it basically takes care of itself.

 Searing the roast is an important part of cooking the roast.
 It seals in all those tenderizing juices and makes this roast fork tender.
 This recipe also makes the most flavorful gravy.

 The cut of meat is important.
-A chuck roast is the the most tender and can be simply pulled apart with a fork.
+A chuck roast is the most tender cut of meat and can be simply pulled apart with a fork.
 A rump roast, a bottom round or eye of round roast can usually be sliced.

 My favorite crockpot is about 8 quarts.
 I like to have room to add additional liquid and vegetables.
-I have also begun adding liners to my crockpots when cooking; makes for a much easier cleanup.
+I have also added liners to my crockpots when cooking; makes for a much easier cleanup.

 About the Ingredients:

-• Sea salt and black pepper-Always taste and add at the end before serving.
+• Sea salt and black pepper: Always taste and add seasonings right before serving.

 Ingredients